steveoro/goggles_import/README.md

    > node fin-crawler.js
 ```

-This will need a `list.csv` file containing the (editable) list of meeting URLs to be crawled.
+This will expect a `list.csv` file containing the (editable) list of meeting URLs to be crawled.

 The crawler will start looping on all URLs found in the `.csv` file, extracting data and will produce a `.json` file for each meeting result page crawled.

 Each JSON file will be created in the current running directory (`crawler`) and have as its filename a semi-normalized meeting name with a prefixed unique code.

 Data fields for the `list.csv` input file (comma separated):